nfsmaniac/discord.py-self.aiohttp/docs/api.rst

     .. attribute:: flags

-        The channel flags associated with this thread or forum post.
+        The flags associated with this channel or invite.

-        See also :attr:`ForumChannel.flags` and :attr:`Thread.flags`
+        See also :attr:`ForumChannel.flags` and :attr:`Invite.flags`

-        :type: :class:`ChannelFlags`
+        :type: Union[:class:`ChannelFlags`, :class:`InviteFlags`]

     .. attribute:: default_thread_slowmode_delay